Definition of insufflate in English:

 - The gas then is insufflated into the vitreous cavity by a technique called gas/fluid exchange.

-1.1Blow or breathe something into or through (a part of the body).
+1.1Blow something into or through (a part of the body).

 - The surgeon insufflates (ie, injects gas into) the child's abdomen with carbon dioxide until a pressure of 10 mm Hg is achieved to create pneumoperitoneum.